sionnnn/dump/wpt/README.md

 #grunt-wpt

-* Runs the WPT tool
+* Runs the WPT tool (http://www.webpagetest.org/)

 ------

 * Slow to test
 * Will auto load the results in a browser using contrib-connect
-* Results go into /results directory
+* Currently using my API key, needs a TH_NK one if we use this.

+* Advatage:
 * Easier to read and more useful than PhantomAS.
 It is easy to see what resources are on the page and what is slowing things down.

-* Currently using my API key, needs a TH_NK one if we use this.
+* Disadvantages:
+* Cant run against local site
+* Slow

+* A good option to use, but not for a local site.

 ------